Common Real-World Decode Issues When Using Codable (Part 1)

 CodingKeys Enum?

-When our JSON String Key Name does not match the Entity Object Property Name, we can add a CodingKeys enum internally to map them, as we cannot control the naming convention of the backend data source.
+When our JSON string key names do not match the entity object’s property names, we can add a CodingKeys enum internally to map them, since the backend data source’s naming convention is beyond our control.

-case PropertyKeyName // If not specified, the default is to use PropertyKeyName as the backend field name
+case PropertyKeyName //If not specified, PropertyKeyName is used as the backend field name by default

-Once the CodingKeys enum is added, all non-Optional fields must be enumerated, and you cannot just list the keys you want to customize.
+Once you add the CodingKeys enum, you must list all non-Optional fields; you cannot list only the keys you want to customize.

-Another way is to set the keyDecodingStrategy of JSONDecoder.
-If the response data fields and property names differ only by snake_case
+Another approach is to set the JSONDecoder’s keyDecodingStrategy.
+If the response data fields differ from the property names only by snake_case <-> camelCase, you can directly set .keyDecodingStrategy = .convertFromSnakeCase to automatically handle the mapping.

 let jsonDecoder = JSONDecoder()